-We have no obligations, assets or liabilities, which would be considered off-balance sheet arrangements as of June 30, 2019.
+We have no obligations, assets or liabilities, which would be considered off-balance sheet arrangements as of June 30, 2020.
 We do not participate in transactions that create relationships with unconsolidated entities or financial partnerships, often referred to as variable interest entities, which would have been established for the purpose of facilitating off-balance sheet arrangements.
 We have not entered into any off-balance sheet financing arrangements, established any special purpose entities, guaranteed any debt or commitments of other entities, or purchased any non-financial assets.

-Contractual obligations
+Contractual Obligations

-We do not have any long-term debt obligations, capital lease obligations, operating lease obligations, purchase obligations or long-term liabilities, other than an agreement to pay an affiliate of the Sponsor a monthly fee of \$10,000 for office space and general and administrative services.
+We do not have any long-term debt obligations, capital lease obligations, operating lease obligations, purchase obligations or long-term liabilities, other than as described below.

+We are obligated to pay an affiliate of our Sponsor a monthly fee of \$10,000 for office space and general and administrative services.
 We began incurring these fees on February 7, 2019 and will continue to incur these fees monthly until the earlier of the completion of a Business Combination and our liquidation.